immersive-web/model-element/explainer.md

 The `mousedown` and `touchstart` compatibility events may also be used for this purpose.

+## Resource Promises

-* `load`: Dispatched when the model's source file has been loaded and processed, such that the bounding box information is available and the animation duration, if present, is known.
-* `error`: Dispatched if the the model's source file is unable to be fetched, or if the file cannot be interpreted as a valid `<model>` asset.
+* `ready`: Resolved when the model's source file has been loaded and processed, such that the bounding box information is available and the animation duration, if present, is known.
+The Promise is rejected if the source file is unable to be fetched, or if the file cannot be interpreted as a valid `<model>` asset.

-* `iblload`: Dispatched when a model's selected environmentmap has been loaded and is ready to contribute to the visual appearance of the model.
-* `iblerror`: Dispatched if there has been an issue with the model's selected environmentmap, which will prevent its ability to act as the lighting environment.
+* `environmentMapReady`: Resolved when a model's selected environment map has been loaded and is ready to contribute to the visual appearance of the model.
+The Promise is rejected if there has been an issue with the model's selected environment map that will prevent its ability to act as the lighting environment.

 ### DOM actions